Research Centers

 Our mission is to advance knowledge and practice in different supporting areas through conducting research activities based on international and local collaborative research programmes, providing training programmes for education and continuous development in the area of renewable energy, meeting Egyptian society's needs, building human professional and research capacity in the area of renewable energy, etc.

 Our first contribution was to work with the ASME and Egyptian Engineering Syndicate to draft an energy roadmap.
 The road map reflects the integration of efforts to increase the generation, utilization, research and development of Renewable Energy.
 Egypt needs a challenging Energy road map that should be agreed upon by all effective contributors.
-With the support of The British University's community and our R&D work, I am confident that CRE will be a leader in this road map and will always be a part of innovative Renewable Energy Technology
+With the support of The British University's community and our R&D work, I am confident that CRE will be a leader in this road map and will always be a part of innovative Renewable Energy Technology.

 Ä¢¹½ÊÓÆµ»ÆÆ¬